enhancedocs/docs/docs/integrations/docusaurus.md

 sidebar_position: 1
 ---

-import ss from './assets/docusaurus_ss.png';
+import docusaurus_ss from './assets/docusaurus_ss.png';
+import docusaurus_cc from './assets/docusaurus_cc.png';

 # Integrating with Docusaurus

-*EnhanceDocs Search* is an open-source search component designed for `React` projects, which can be easily integrated into your Docusaurus site.
+*EnhanceDocs Search* and *EnhanceDocs Chat* are an open-source search and chat components designed for `React` projects, which can be easily integrated into your Docusaurus site.

-## Installation
+## Search Installation

 To add `EnhanceDocs Search` to your project, execute the following command: